peacecorps/mapping-toolkit/README.md

 ##Blog Posts and Case Studies

-['Re mmogo!'
-The White House, Peace Corps and You -- Together We Can Map Botswana] (http://passport.peacecorps.gov/2015/05/26/re-mmogo-the-white-house-peace-corps-and-you-together-we-can-map-botswana/).
-May 26, 2015, Peace Corps Passport.
+["'Re mmogo!'
+The White House, Peace Corps and You -- Together We Can Map Botswana"] (http://passport.peacecorps.gov/2015/05/26/re-mmogo-the-white-house-peace-corps-and-you-together-we-can-map-botswana/).
+May 26, 2015, by Theresa Govert, Mike Banfield and Christy Nekvinda.
+Peace Corps Passport.

 [Mapping and the Power of the Crowd: Peace Corps' Response to Disaster in Vanuatu] (http://passport.peacecorps.gov/2015/04/03/mapping-and-the-power-of-the-crowd-peace-corps-response-to-disaster-in-vanuatu/).
-April 3, 2015.
+April 3, 2015, by Courtney Clark.
 Peace Corps Passport.

 ##Country-specific Local OSM Communities